 - Previous Transient ischemic attack (TIA),

-In cases like these, what will usually occur is that your pre-existing medical condition will be discovered during underwriting usually when an insurance company orders a Prescription Database Report on the applicant which will disclose any previous medications that he or she may have been prescribed.
+In cases like these, your pre-existing medical condition will usually be discovered during underwriting, usually when an insurance company orders a Prescription Database Report on the applicant, which will disclose any previous medications they may have been prescribed.

 From there…

-The insurance company will usually be able to look at what “kinds” of medications you may have been previously prescribed in order to deduce what “type” of problems you may have had or currently have today and “re-evaluate” whether or not they want to proceed with your application.
+The insurance company will usually be able to examine the “kinds” of medications you may have been previously prescribed to deduce the “type” of problems you may have had or currently have and “re-evaluate” whether or not they want to proceed with your application.

-This brings us to our next common “lie” which in many ways is similar lying about any previous diagnose, which is…
+This brings us to our next common “lie,” which, in many ways, is similar to lying about any previous diagnosis:

 - Failure to disclose any and all prescription medications you have been prescribed.

-Particularly, if you were only prescribed a medication for a very short period of time.
+Mainly if you were only prescribed a medication for a very short period.

 However…

-If you have been taking a medication repeatedly for years and years and fail to mention it when asked if you have been prescribed any medications on your life insurance application, this omission can raise quite a few flags particularly if the medication is one used to treat a serious medical condition or is one that has the potential for being abused.
+If you have been taking a medication repeatedly for years and years and fail to mention it when asked if you have been prescribed any medications on your life insurance application, this omission can raise quite a few flags, mainly if the medication is one used to treat a severe medical condition or has the potential for being abused.

 In either case…